 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

 Apple Card immodestly claims to “completely [rethink] everything about the credit card.”
 Is it correct?
 Maybe.

 But any product that’s truly ahead of its time must also be competitive in the present.
 And beyond its novel features, Apple Card works pretty much like any other credit card.
-Indeed, in spite – or perhaps because – of its novel additions, it lacks some consumer-friendly features common to other popular cash-back credit cards.
+Indeed, in spite – or perhaps because – of its novel additions, it lacks some consumer-friendly features common to other popular cash-back cards and general-purpose rewards cards.

 Here’s a closer look at what sets Apple Card apart, and how it stacks up against other credit cards.

 Things to Keep in Mind About Apple Card

 Before we dive into Apple Card’s details, two points bear mentioning.